 What would it take to atone, truly atone, for the magnitude of their having fucked this issue over for so many years?

 And what if it’s not just climate change?
 What if it’s immigration.
 Racism.
 Islam.
 Indigenous land rights.
 Colonization.
+Electoral reform.
 Unions.
 Police violence.
 Rape culture.
 There are many topics covered by Postmedia and the Globe and Mail that might qualify as deep wrongs.
 It would take more than publishing a single podcast season on racism to win back our trust.4

 On this view, as long as news orgs treat deep wrongs as typos, our trust will burn.